TempleOkosun/DocEyes/README.md

 <h2> Benefits </h2>
 <ul>
-    <li> <strong> Security:  </strong> Blockchain’s inherent property of immutability is used to establish the trusted
+    <li> <strong> Enhanced Security:  </strong> Blockchain’s inherent property of immutability is used to establish the trusted
         baseline to compare latest versions of documents
     </li>
      <li> <strong> Build Trust: </strong> Information can be accessible to any partner of the organization authorized